angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 - IU
 :::

-As a result if they do cast and Endurance then you can pass and simply draw the second Oracle now and try to win with a Devotion of 4 with 3 cards remaining in your deck.
+As a result if they do cast an Endurance then you can pass and simply draw the second Oracle now and try to win with a Devotion of 4 with 3 cards remaining in your deck.
 Other options include this example against a {U}{R} Delver deck which may run card:[Ragavan, Nimble Pilferer] in.